aniasobo/react-boilerplate/README.md

 `$ npm run dev`

-**The script will automatically open `localhost:9000` in your browser.
-The server is watching for changes so no need to refresh**
+The script will automatically open `localhost:9000` in your browser.
+The server is watching for changes so no need to refresh.

+**To build in dev mode with hot reloading**

+`$ npm run dev:hot` - the state of your app will be preserved while changes are applied live.